NotARoomba/AI-Jukebox/README.md

 - Designed wiring in KiCad for Raspberry Pi ↔ RC522 NFC ↔ MAX98357 amp.
 - Followed PiMyLifeUp tutorial for RC522, and Adafruit guide for MAX98357 wiring.
+- MX-Style switches for play/pause and other functionality.

 ![alt text](/images/wiring.png)